Essential Masala Chai Spices

 Bay leaves – They’re not just for soup!
 In parts of India, they are an essential spice for masala chai.
 Fresh leaves have a mild flavor, while dried leaves have a more intense taste.
 Indian bay leaves have a flavor more like cassia (the spice that is commonly sold as cinnamon in the U.S.), making them ideal candidates for chai.

 Coriander – Coriander comes from the fruit of the cilantro plant, but it is commonly referred to as the “seed” of the plant.
+In the beverage world, it is known as a major flavor component of many Belgian witbiers and an optional spice in masala chai.
+It gives chai a slight citrusy flavor, while staying in line with the overall theme of spicy sweetness.

 Chocolate – Chocolate is a distinctly Western contribution to chai.
 It may be added as chocolate bits, cocoa powder or even chocolate syrup.
 Many coffeehouses offer chocolate chai tea, and some also offer vanilla chai tea, hazelnut chai tea, coffee chai tea and more.